 We stayed in the Penthouse Suite which is on the fourth floor.
 The room was just what we were hoping for.
 Beautiful views, a private balcony, a telescope to investigate the night sky and a super comfy bed.
 Each morning we had a three course breakfast delivered to our room to enjoy while taking in the views.

 The breakfasts were amazing and it’s not surprising when you find out that Philip Crispo is a Chopped winner!
 We enjoyed saffron infused breakfast polenta topped with stewed rhubarb, cheddar cheese biscuits, and egg dipped challah bread with “rum punched bananas”, maple brushed bacon, a breakfast burrito with adobo chicken and pork and a Greek yogurt parfait.
-Yum!
+Yum! ( Philip Crispo is no longer an owner of the Inn but the current owners are still whipping up delicious breakfasts!)

 If you are ever in Camden or are planning a trip to the midcoast I highly recommend a stay at this castle.
 The views are amazing, the staff were so nice, each room is unique and the food was fabulous.
 Check out their website for more info!
 I LOVED the Penthouse Suite but would love to stay in the Library Suite as well.
 How cool would it be to sleep surrounded by books?